Sound Transit: Link light rail

-The Link light rail system encompasses three lines with 47 mi of track and 45 stations.
-The three lines, which have no direct connection between each other, are the 1 Line between Seattle, Tukwila, and SeaTac; the 2 Line between Bellevue and Redmond; and the T Line in central Tacoma.
-Link trains carried 30.8 million passengers in 2024 and averaged 90,050 passengers on weekdays across all three lines.
-It is the fourth-busiest light rail system in the United States by ridership, behind Los Angeles, San Diego, and Boston.
+The Link light rail system encompasses three lines with 63 mi of track and 50 stations in three counties.
+The 1 Line and 2 Line are interconnected and share stations between Snohomish County and Seattle.
+After the two lines split in Seattle, the 1 Line continues south to SeaTac and Federal Way; the 2 Line travels east to Bellevue and Redmond.
+The T Line is disconnected from the rest of the system and operates entirely within Tacoma.
+Link trains carried 39.1 million passengers in 2025 and averaged 113,394 passengers on weekdays across all three lines.
+It is the fourth-busiest light rail system in the United States by annual ridership, behind Los Angeles, San Diego, and Boston.

-Link trains generally run seven days a week at frequencies of 6 to 24 minutes, with stops spaced closely together.
+Link trains generally run seven days a week at frequencies of 4 to 24 minutes, with stops spaced closely together.
 All stations are accessible and most offer connections to nearby buses or a park and ride facility.
 The system is planned to expand to 83 stations and 116 mi by 2041, with five lines serving all three counties.
-1 Line and 2 Line trains are operated and maintained under contract with King County Metro and use longer, four-car trainsets that have a typical capacity of 150 passengers in each car.
+1 Line and 2 Line trains are operated and maintained under contract with King County Metro and are able to use longer, four-car trainsets that have a typical capacity of 150 passengers in each car.
 The T Line uses low-floor streetcars, unable to be coupled into pairs, and are the only Sound Transit service to be directly operated and maintained by the agency rather than a contractor.

 Sounder commuter rail

 Sounder is the regional commuter rail service managed by Sound Transit and has two lines that intersect at King Street Station in Downtown Seattle.
 Trains generally run during rush hours with limited service at other times, including weekend trains for special events.
 The N Line connects Seattle to Everett, stopping at two intermediate stations in Snohomish County.
 The S Line connects Seattle to Tacoma and Lakewood, stopping at six other stations in Pierce County and southern King County.
 Trains are operated under contract by BNSF Railway crews on the company's leased tracks, while the vehicles are maintained by Amtrak.
 Sounder uses a fleet of Bombardier BiLevel Coach passenger cars that each have a seating capacity of 130 to 146 passengers depending on their configuration.
 They have restrooms, space for bicycles and wheelchairs, tables, cupholders, power outlets, and Wi-Fi.
 The S Line typically uses an eight-car configuration that carries 950 seated passengers, while the N Line uses two to three cars in normal service that can carry 300 to 450 passengers.
-In 2024, Sounder trains carried 1.9 million total passengers and averaged 7,341 weekday boardings.
+In 2025, Sounder trains carried 2.1 million total passengers and averaged 7,830 weekday boardings.